TurtleP/TurtleP.github.io-old2/LovePotion/wiki/building.md

 ```
 <!-- tabs:end -->

 !> The following information is for development purposes only!
-Do not build Löve Potion directly if you don't understand programming or are not going to contribute.
+Do not build LÖVE Potion directly if you don't understand programming or are not going to contribute.
 It only leads to [fragmentation](https://en.wikipedia.org/wiki/Market_fragmentation).
 If you wish to package your game for distribution, please see [Game Distribution](packaging)

 Next, clone the repository.
 If you are contributing code, [please fork and then clone locally](https://help.github.com/articles/fork-a-repo/).
-Afterwards, using the terminal, change your directory to where Löve Potion was cloned:
+Afterwards, using the terminal, change your directory to where LÖVE Potion was cloned:

 ```bash
 cd LovePotion